 Employer identification number (EIN).
 Show the correct EIN in the space provided.
 If the organization does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number.
-Form SS-4 can be obtained at Social Security Administration (SSA) offices or by calling 1-800-TAX-FORM (1-800-829-3676).
 If the organization has not received its EIN by the time the return is due, write "Applied for" in the space provided for the EIN.
 See Pub.
 583 for details.